malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 It's not easy to do bayesian modelling if we don't have a method for extracting unique "features" to reason about.
 Given a visual field image, how would I identify that a certain section of that image represents one object as distinct from other objects in the scene?
 One way of doing that is noting the relative likelihoods of pixels that appear together vs those that are independent.
 So we need a mechanism that will identify discrete objects and events out of the state input, and we need to analyse for those discrete objects/events across the breadth of the state vector and across time.
 This will create the lowest level set of nodes in a bayesian model, from which further bayesian modelling can be built up, so it might be the first in a number of discrete bayesian layers.

+Offline clustering methods require access to the complete set of past data, which is obviously not possible for an agent.
+Thus the clustering method must operate in an online mode.
+Conveniently, we don't need to worry too much about trying to hold onto past data to enable re-analysis, because the environment will always produce more data.

 ### A note on state vector representation
 Our hierarchical sense interpretation will blur the inter-object independence.
 So maybe need to apply regularisation that seeks to maximise independence of output nodes.
 Perhaps, and hopefully, that's what VAE regularisation does.
 Will need to investigate.